Meet the Team

 Heather Austin: Editor/Submissions Manager

-I’m an inquisitive, open-minded, and easy-going Floridian who has called the beautiful country of Turkey “home” for nearly a decade.
+I’m an inquisitive, open-minded, and easy-going Floridian who lives in Japan.
 I feel extremely lucky to have found my dream career: teaching English as a foreign language.
-Having also traveled to 19 countries, my unique background allows me to view the lived experiences of others through a different lens and interpret them in a meaningful way.
+Having also traveled to 20 countries, my unique background allows me to view the lived experiences of others through a different lens and interpret them in a meaningful way.
 With a Master of Arts in Applied Linguistics and a fascination with language, I understand the power of words and – thanks to my own experiences with mental wellness – how important they are in the healing process.

 Gabrielle Joyce: Story Publisher